-Figure 3: System Architecture
+Figure 4.1: System Architecture

-Figure 3 depicts the layered system software architecture utilized in our experiments on the embedded platform.
+Figure 4.1 depicts the layered system software architecture utilized in our experiments on the embedded platform.
 Our implementation effort includes porting a commonly used real-time operating system, Micro C/OS-II [8], which has a fixed priority preemptive scheduling.
 We then implemented a rate monotonic (RM) scheduler [10] on top of Micro C/OS-II with novel support for creating and running periodic threads of arbitrary periods imposing strict execution-time control within each period.
 If a thread does not complete execution by its deadline, it is preempted and rescheduled during the next period by the scheduler.
 This scheduler is also capable of monitoring the total execution time of each task with a precision of 4 CPU clock cycles excluding the time spent inside interrupt service routines and the scheduler overheads.
-We utilized the same system software architecture on the ARM platform.
-Micro C/OS-II and our custom RM scheduler are ported to this platform and provide the same API to the applications on both platforms.
-Hence, the test application can be run on both platforms with minute modifications.
+We utilized the same system software architecture on all three hardware platforms discussed earlier.
+Micro C/OS-II and our custom RM scheduler are ported to these platforms and provide the same APIs to applications on all platformss.
+Hence, the test application can be run on different platforms with minute modifications.
+In addition, we also run experiments on Linux on the PowerPC Platform (more details can be found in later sections).
+All programs were written in C and assembly on these platforms.